-As at December 31, 2021, the Company's authorized capital consists of an unlimited number of common shares, of which 100 million are issued and outstanding, and an unlimited number of Series A Preferred Shares and Class B and F Preferred Shares.
+As at March 31, 2022, the Company's authorized capital consists of an unlimited number of common shares, of which 200 were initially issued and outstanding and were subsequently split into 100 million shares in the fourth quarter of 2021.
+There are an unlimited number of Series A Preferred Shares, of which 2,683,400 were issued and outstanding at March 31, 2022.